witrdotnet/ff2wp/README.md

 ## Requirements

-- your Wordpress site
+- Your Wordpress site
-- wp-cli installed on host
+- Installed wp-cli on wordpress host (install [from here](https://wp-cli.org/fr/#installation)).
-- wp-markdown plugin installed, activated and enabled (see [how to enable](https://en.support.wordpress.com/wordpress-editor/blocks/markdown-block/#enabling-markdown))
+- Installed wp-markdown plugin, activated and enabled (see [how to enable](https://en.support.wordpress.com/wordpress-editor/blocks/markdown-block/#enabling-markdown))

 ## How To